ArticleContent

 3. Consider the Fit

-• Full Suit: Covers the entire body from neck to ankles, offering maximum warmth.
+• Full Suit: Covers the entire body from neck to ankles;offers maximum warmth

-• Shorty: Covers the torso and thighs, leaving arms and legs exposed, suitable for warmer waters.
+• Shorty: Covers the torso and thighs;leaves arms and legs exposed;best for warm water

-• Spring Suit: Covers the torso and thighs with short sleeves and legs, ideal for moderate temperatures.
+• Spring Suit: Covers torso and thighs with short sleeves and legs;ideal for moderate temperatures

-• Drysuit: Provides waterproof insulation, suitable for very cold waters but sacrifices some flexibility.
+• Drysuit: Provides waterproof insulation for very cold waters;sacrifices some flexibility

 7. Try Before You Buy